Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/request-catalog.md

 ### Update and Delete

-* **Update**<br>It is possible to edit the details or status or to add additional languages to the Catalog Item by selecting the update Cog icon
+* **Update**: It is possible to edit the details or status or to add additional languages to the Catalog Item by selecting the update Cog icon
-* **Delete**<br>It is possible to permanently delete the Catalog Item by selecting the Delete Bin icon Information If this list is empty, subscribed users for this Service will not have an option to raise a request from the portals for this request type.
+* **Delete**: It is possible to permanently delete the Catalog Item by selecting the Delete Bin icon Information If this list is empty, subscribed users for this Service will not have an option to raise a request from the portals for this request type.

 ## Intelligent Capture